Daniel959595/Personalized-News-Update-Aggregator/README.md

 ## Project Purpose

 The purpose of the system is to provide users with personalized news updates based on their interests.
 Users can register, log in, and request to receive news updates.
-The system aggregates news from multiple sources, processes it, sends updates to users via emails, and provides services for managing user data.
+The system aggregates news from an external API (NewsData.io), processes it, sends updates to users via emails, and provides services for managing user data.

 ## Architecture